-Fair Value of Investments
+Fair value of investments

-As explained in notes 2.f) and 6, the carve-out financial statements include investments in shares of private companies measured at fair value amounting US\$62,935 thousand, whose fair values have been estimated by management in the absence of readily determinable fair values.
-Management's estimates are based on information provided by the fund or vehicle managers, which usually is derived from the most recent orderly transaction, adjusted to the measurement date to consider events that could impact the fair value on the measurement date, and corroborated through other methodologies such as net asset value ("NAV") or sector comparable multiples, when applicable.
-The measurement of the fair value of the Company's investee companies is relevant in the context of carve-out financial statements and involves a high level of judgment on the part of Management, as it depends on valuation techniques assessed on subjective valuation business assumptions such as comparable information from industry peers, net asset values, among others, and with a high degree of uncertainty.
-Accordingly, we consider this subject to be an area of focus in our audit approach.
+As explained in notes 2.f) and 6 to the carve-out financial statements, the carve-out financial statements include investments in shares of private entities measured at fair value amounting to US\$85,312 thousand, whose fair values have been estimated by Management in the absence of readily determinable fair values.
+Management's estimates are based on information provided by the fund or vehicle managers, which usually is derived from the most recent orderly transaction, adjusted to consider events that could impact the fair value on the measurement date, and corroborated through other methodologies such as net asset value ("NAV"), discounted cash flows or sector comparable multiples, when applicable.
+The measurement of the fair value of the Company's investments in private entities is relevant in the context of the carve-out financial statements and it involves a high level of judgment on the part of Management, as it depends on valuation techniques based on subjective business and valuation assumptions and with a high degree of uncertainty.
+Accordingly, we consider this matter to be an area of focus in our audit approach.

-Our audit procedures included, among others: (i) evaluation of the design and implementation of internal controls related to the process for review and approval of the fair value measurement; (ii) inspection of the recent orderly transactions and analysis of the events between the transaction date and the measurement date that could impact the fair value; (iii) involvement of our internal experts at fair value to support the analysis of the reasonableness of the valuation methodology used and comparison with industry multiples references, when applicable; (iv) comparison of such amounts with the net asset value ("NAV") as disclosed by the fund or vehicle, when applicable; (v) certain procedures to assess the net asset value of the investment level; and (vi) analysis of the adequacy of the disclosures in the carve-out financial statements.
+Our audit procedures included, among others: (i) understanding and evaluation of the design and implementation of internal controls related to the process for ravidwapproval of the fair value measurement; (ii) inspection of the recent orderly transactions and analysis of the events between the transaction date and the measurement date that could impact the fair value; (iii) involvement of our valuation internal specialists to support the analysis of the reasonableness of the valuation methodology used, the mathematical calculation and the valuation assumptions as the discount rate and comparison with industry multiples, when applicable; (iv) comparison of the such amounts with the net asset value ("NAV") as disclosed by the fund or vehicle, when applicable; (v) certain procedures to assess the net asset value of the investment level; and (vi) analysis of the adequacy of the disclosures in the carve-out financial statements.